steveshogren/blog-source/source/_posts/2015-11-24-managing-self-organizaing-teams.markdown

 Each individual is expected to work a strict 40 hour week.
 You should confidently leave at eight hours sharp.
 Overtime in our office is not considered a virtue.
-The negative side-effects losing our business time and money over the long term.
+The negative side-effects over the long term lose our business time and money.
 Overtime for the sake of "signaling to management" is not rewarded.
 You are expected to come in and work as hard as you can such that you are "done" at the end of an eight hour day and could perform no additional effort.
 In the rare event that overtime is required, it will be clearly stated and have clearly